Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

             "error" : 0 or an error number,
             "text" : <description of the error or success>
   	        },
-          "events" : <JSON document describing the events> },
+          "events" : <JSON document describing the content of the ring buffers> },
     "id" : <same number>
 }
 ```

 #### Controller requesting telemetry stream information
-Controller sends this command when it needs the device to telemetry streaming.
+Controller sends this command to enable telemetry streaming on a device.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "telemetry" ,